Water Quality PFAS Initiatives

 2. Surface water and fish tissue sampling

-Information about the statewide monitoring project to sample fish tissue and water chemistry at select sites is now available at Surface Water and Fish Tissue Sampling.
+Information about the statewide monitoring project to sample fish tissue and water chemistry at select sites is now available at the Surface Water and Fish Tissue Sampling webpage.

 3. PFAS and Biosolids

 The rule addresses surface water quality criteria for PFOS and PFOA.
-While the Department awaits finalization of EPA’s risk assessment for PFOS and PFOA in municipal sludge (biosolids), the Department has developed an Interim Strategy for permittees to use when considering disposal of PFOS and/or PFOA impacted municipal sludge.
+While the department awaits the finalization of EPA’s risk assessment for PFOS and PFOA in municipal sludge (biosolids), it has developed an Interim Strategy for permittees to use when considering the disposal of PFOS and/or PFOA-impacted municipal sludge.

 Contacts